A pleasant day in Jasper’s backcountry.

-Located to the south of the Town of Jasper, Whistler's Creek is a popular touring destination due to its easy access, gentle rolling terrain, and pleasant views.
+Located to the south of the Town of Jasper, Whistler's Creek is a popular touring destination due to its easy access, gently rolling terrain, and pleasant views.
 Nestled between Marmot and Whistler Mountains, the creek provides access to a large open valley with a number of passes and easy ascents to further scrambling or skiing.

 However, due to a possible expansion of the Marmot Basin Ski Area and a new initiative to protect caribou populations in the Tonquin region (amongst others), it's quite possible that access to this area could become lost during the winter months, or severely curtailed.
 With no maintained trails, and with open areas that become marshy in milder weather, Whistler's Creek isn't an ideal summer destination.